 During FMLA leave, you must continue your employee health insurance benefits.
 Additionally, you are entitled to be reinstated to your former or equivalent position upon the completion of your leave.
 In some cases, your employer may reinstate you in a demoted position and you have a right to dispute that decision.

 If you have worked in the same place for at least 12 months, you are eligible to take the FMLA leave.
 To qualify you must also have worked for more than 1,250 hours over the 12 months.
-If you are denied, seek legal assistance from a workers’ compensation lawyer to fight for your rights.
+If you are denied, seek legal assistance from workers’ compensation attorneys to fight for your rights.

 In some instances, you are eligible for the FMLA leave.
 Thus, if you get an on-the-job injury that is a “serious health condition,” you should consider your workers’ compensation leave as an FMLA leave too.